 Welcome to the Office of Civic & Community Engagement

 Aloha!
-Welcome to the Service Learning Program (SLP) at the University of Hawai'i Mānoa.
+Welcome to the Office of Civic and Community Engagement (OCCE) at the University of Hawai'i Mānoa.
 Since 1994, our office has worked with students, faculty, and members of the community.
-The SLP provides students with the opportunity to volunteer in their community in meaningful ways while furthering their education.
+The OCCE provides students with the opportunity to do service learning and volunteer with non-profits and government agencies in meaningful ways while furthering their education.
+We provide faculty with resources and assistance to integrate Service Learning Pedagogy into courses.

 What is Service Learning?